(This post may contain links from our affiliates. Please read my DISCLOSURE for more info.)

 Preferably you want to pick a niche where:

-- You can offer value.
 You don’t need to be Martha Stewart to start a cooking blog, but I sure hope you at least know your way around a kitchen!
 When picking your niche, think hard about areas where you can offer a story, offer value, or even where you can present the same old info – but in a new fresh way.

-- You are passionate.
 I truly believe if you are not passionate about your blog’s content, you will eventually burn out.
 Pick a niche where you can see yourself producing a ton of content without wanting to strangle yourself.
 If you are passionate about something, it’ll show in your copy, and your readers will trust you more.

 3.)
 Choose your platform